PixelPonder: Dynamic Patch Adaptation for Enhanced Multi-Conditional Text-to-Image Generation: Experiments

 \subsection{Ablation Study}

-\textbf{Patch Selection.} In Fig.\ref{fig:distribution}, we illustrate the statistical distribution of each visual condition patch during the denoising steps, based on tens of millions of samples.
-The range across all stages exceeds 1\%, indicating a significant difference between the Patch Selection strategy and random sampling.
-Furthermore, The trends show that generating low-frequency or high-frequency regions does not require consistency with the initial layout; instead, it benefits from incorporating visual information from other frequency domains to meet diverse visual requirements.
-Visual comparisons are provided in the supplementary material.
+\textbf{Patch Selection.} In Fig. \ref{fig:distribution}, we illustrate the statistical distribution of each visual condition patch during the denoising steps.
+During the initial denoising stages from step 0 to 5, the denoising process comes from low-frequency regions to high-frequency regions.
+However, from step 5 to 25, the trend is completely opposite.
+This suggests that after establishing a rough layout in the initial stages, generating low-frequency or high-frequency regions does not necessarily require consistent information with the layout.
+On the contrary, it requires visual information from other frequencies to leave sufficient space to meet other visual requirements.
+More discussion is shown in the supplementary material.

-\textbf{Patch Size.} Tab.\ref{tab:ablation_Patch_Size} presents the performance of PixelPonder under different patch sizes.
-The experimental results indicate that finer-grained image condition combination can better resolve conflicts among various visual elements in the visual conditions.